Minecraft Java Edition Server Cores.

-There are a lot of cores for minecraft and they are needed in different cases.
+There are many cores for Minecraft and they are needed in different cases.

-3. Hybrid kernels that have the advantages of the first two points.
+3. Hybrid cores that have the advantages of the first two points.

 Let's start in order.

-1. Kernels with an emphasis on plugin support are as follows.
+1. Cores with a focus on plugin support are as follows.

 + Plugin support

-+ More stable than pure Minecraft core as the server core code changes.
++ More stable than pure Minecraft core as the server core code is modified.

-+ Light kernel that requires little system resources.
++ Lightweight core that requires fewer system resources.

-Spigot is a slightly more advanced kernel than Bukkit.
+Spigot - Slightly more advanced core than Bukkit.

-+ Not only support for Spigot plugins, but also support for Bukkit plugins
++ Supports not only Spigot plugins, but also Bukkit plugins

-+ More popular core, so there are more plugins for it.
++ More popular core, so there are more plugins available for it.

 - Requires more system resources than Bukkit